 SeatGeek vs. StubHub vs. ScoreBig vs. TicketsNow vs. VividSeats – Fees & Comparison

 SeatGeek is a ticket aggregator (think Orbitz for tickets) that shows you all of the tickets available from other ticket resellers.
-SeatGeek tends to have solid deals and transparent pricing.
+SeatGeek tends to have the best deals, transparent pricing, and a massive selection of tickets and events.

 Before buying from a ticket reseller, I always recommend checking the box office (usually Ticketmaster) to see if there are any tickets available because they tend to be cheaper if the event isn't sold out.